Using the Data API for Aurora Serverless v1 - Amazon Aurora

-By using the Data API for Aurora Serverless v1, you can work with a web-services interface to your Aurora Serverless v1 DB cluster.
-The Data API doesn't require a persistent connection to the DB cluster.
+By using RDS Data API (Data API), you can work with a web-services interface to your Aurora DB cluster.
+Data API doesn't require a persistent connection to the DB cluster.
 Instead, it provides a secure HTTP endpoint and integration with AWS SDKs.
 You can use the endpoint to run SQL statements without managing connections.

-Users don't need to pass credentials with calls to the Data API, because the Data API uses database credentials stored in AWS Secrets Manager.
-To store credentials in Secrets Manager, users must be granted the appropriate permissions to use Secrets Manager, and also the Data API.
-For more information about authorizing users, see Authorizing access to the Data API.
+Users don't need to pass credentials with calls to Data API, because Data API uses database credentials stored in AWS Secrets Manager.
+To store credentials in Secrets Manager, users must be granted the appropriate permissions to use Secrets Manager, and also Data API.
+For more information about authorizing users, see Authorizing access to RDS Data API.

-You can also use Data API to integrate Aurora Serverless v1 with other AWS applications such as AWS Lambda, AWS AppSync, and AWS Cloud9.
-The API provides a more secure way to use AWS Lambda.
+You can also use Data API to integrate Amazon Aurora with other AWS applications such as AWS Lambda, AWS AppSync, and AWS Cloud9.
+Data API provides a more secure way to use AWS Lambda.
 It enables you to access your DB cluster without your needing to configure a Lambda function to access resources in a virtual private cloud (VPC).
 For more information, see AWS Lambda, AWS AppSync, and AWS Cloud9.

-You can enable the Data API when you create the Aurora Serverless v1 cluster.
+You can enable Data API when you create the Aurora DB cluster.
 You can also modify the configuration later.
-For more information, see Enabling the Data API.
+For more information, see Enabling RDS Data API.

-After you enable the Data API, you can also use the query editor for Aurora Serverless v1.
-For more information, see Using the query editor for Aurora Serverless v1.
+After you enable Data API, you can also use the query editor to run ad hoc queries without configuring a query tool to access Aurora in a VPC.
+For more information, see Using the Aurora query editor.

 Region and version availability